KCYL/Git-Commands/README.md

 ## Pulling changes from github
 ```
-git pull -rebase # Pulls all changes from the online repo, the rebase puts your most recent push on top of the changes (Just in case there are multiple pushing code)
+git pull --rebase # Pulls all changes from the online repo, the rebase puts your most recent push on top of the changes (Just in case there are multiple pushing code)
 ```